ycrc/ycrc.github.io/docs/clusters-at-yale/access/ssh.md

 ## What are SSH keys

 SSH (Secure Shell) keys are a set of two pieces of information that you use to identify yourself and encrypt communication to and from a server.
-Usually this takes the form of two files: a public key (often saved as `id_rsa.pub`) and a private key (`id_rsa` or `id_rsa.ppk`).
+Usually this takes the form of two files: a public key (often saved as `id_ed25519.pub`) and a private key (`id_ed25519` or `id_rsa.ppk`).
 To use an analogy, your public key is like a lock and your private key is what unlocks it.
 It is ok for others to see the lock (public key), but anyone who knows the private key can open your lock (and impersonate you).

 When you connect to a remote server in order to sign in, it will present your lock.
 You prove your identity by unlocking it with your secret key.
 As you continue communicating with the remote server, the data sent to you is also locked with your public key such that only you can unlock it with your private key.